Priest Abuse Lawyers Aggressively Seeking Compensation For Survivors

 Holding sexual abusers accountable is never easy, which is why you shouldn’t face this challenge alone.
 Turn to the skilled priest abuse lawyers at McKiggan Hebert for help as soon as possible.

-Our lawyers have helped hundreds of sexual abuse survivors take legal action against the priests that caused them harm.
+Our Personal Injury Attorneys in Halifax have helped hundreds of sexual abuse survivors take legal action against the priests that caused them harm.
 We have spent decades helping sexual abuse survivors seek justice, secure compensation, and get peace of mind.

 We know how hard it is to come forward about sexual abuse—especially if it involves speaking out against a priest that you trusted.
 We recognize the courage it takes to break the silence surrounding sexual abuse.
 We will stand by your side throughout the entire legal process.
 Learn more about your rights as a survivor of sexual abuse by scheduling a free, no obligation, consultation.
 To book your consultation, call 902-423-2050 or submit your information using the form on this website.